privacygmail cleanupemail security

 Before connecting any Gmail tool:

-• ✅ Read the complete privacy policy thoroughly
+• ✅ Read the full privacy policy

 • ✅ Check if data is sold, shared, or used for AI training